State of Sociotype 2025

 However, thanks to modern technologies, it's possible to create simple and functional interfaces that pack considerable hidden complexity internally.

 The questions themselves are public access.
 The initial bulk of them was derived from Talanov's questionnaires.
-Then consequently filtered to define a set of phrases that most comprehensively and also most concisely captures the variation in human personality, and processed in other ways and on top of them testing logic and everything else was implemented.
+Then consequently filtered and supplemented to define a set of phrases that most comprehensively and concisely captures the variation in human personality, and processed in other ways, then on top of them testing logic and other parts were implemented.

 Underlying Mechanism

-In the interval between the user pressing the purple button and the start of the actual test, the generation process is taking place.
-After iterating through combinations of ~4–8 million questions, it selects the set that best meet the necessary criteria for a well-balanced questionnaire.
-Then the user sequentially responds to statements depending on how much they agree or disagree with them.
+In the interval between the user pressing the purple button and the start of the actual test, the generation process takes place.
+It iterates through approximately 4–8 million question combinations to select the set that best meets the necessary criteria for a well-balanced questionnaire.
+Then the user responds to statements sequentially, depending on how much they agree or disagree with them.

 After completing the test, a mix of statistical analyses and operations is performed, and the resulting sociotype profile is displayed.
 The test does not rely on any functional definitions and is not based on any specific socionics models.
-It extracts from the collective type images the most consistent interconnections and based on that forms stable correlations.
-The relationships between functions, dichotomies, and types are purely mathematical, with descriptions provided as supplementary information, which continues to evolve, becoming more clarified and improved to align with factor-analytically derived data.
+It extracts the most consistent intersections from the collective type images, filters out noise, and forms stable correlations based on that.
+The relationships between functions, dichotomies, and types are purely mathematical.
+Descriptions are provided as supplementary information and continue to evolve, becoming clearer and more refined to align with factor-analytically derived data..

 The Accuracy, Self-Reports

-In the beginning (before the test app appeared), we thought that the issue of the field was in the accuracy of personality assessments.
-But in reality, it is not as a big of a problem, especially considering modern opportunities.
+In the beginning (before the test app appeared), we thought the main issue in the field was the accuracy of personality assessments.
+But in reality, that is not as big of a problem—especially considering modern capabilities.
 Moreover, counterintuitively, the accuracy of a test is inversely proportional to how much demand there will be for the test (a similar pattern is found with all advanced psychometrics).

 People usually like MBTI or much simpler pop psychology tests.
 And these tests are good if you want to get people to talk about the fact that there are individual differences in personalities.
 They don't offend anybody, don't reveal points where people don't do well, allow space for role-playing and live in a fantasy world, and don't require for people to have any amount of statistical reasoning.
 Unlike scientific disciplines, they not constrained by reality; they can say whatever they want, and it doesn't have to be scientifically supported.